Our site is reader supported, this means we may earn a small commission from Amazon and other affiliates when you buy through links on our site.

 Step 1

-When you are dividing grasses you want to use a very similar method as you would when dividing other types of clump-forming plants.
-Start by lifting the grasses out of the ground which will probably require a gardening fork or a spade.
+When you are dividing grasses you want to use a very similar method as you would if you were dividing other types of clump-forming plants.
+Start by lifting the grass out of the ground, which will probably require a gardening fork or a spade.

-When you do so, try not to disturb the roots as much as possible but don’t worry too much as most grasses are very forgiving.
-Of course, you want to shake everything clean so that you can get clear visibility and access to the clump so that you can make a successful division without causing too much damage.
+When you do so, try to avoid disturbing the roots as much as possible, but don’t worry too much because most grasses are very forgiving.
+Of course, you want to shake everything clean so that you can get clear visibility and access to the clump, meaning you can make a successful division without causing too much damage.

 Step 2

-The first thing to note that if you are planning to dividing pampas grass, they will be plenty of growth, cut this back fairly hard before dividing.
-This will ensure it focuses on forming new roots when divided but also make it much easier to divide.
+The first thing to note that if you are planning to divide pampas grass there will be plenty of growth, cut this back fairly hard before dividing.
+This will ensure the divisions focus on forming new roots, as well as making it much easier for you to divide them.

-Split the clump using whatever tools you have on hand such as gardening forks inserted back-to-back right in the middle and using them to prise the clump apart.
-This is a good way to prise apart the clump as may are very tough and difficult to separate.
-Alternatively, you can simply cut through the middle with a gardening spade, and axe, or a sharp knife or even a saw.
+Split the clump using whatever tools you have to hand, for example, gardening forks inserted back-to-back right in the middle and using them to prise the clump apart.
+This is a good way to prise apart the clump because many are very tough and difficult to separate.
+Alternatively, you can simply cut through the middle with a gardening spade, an axe, a sharp knife or even a saw.

 Smaller grasses can usually be divided by hand

-If you are growing smaller glasses such as Ophiopogon ‘Black Dragon’ you might be able to simply tear apart the pieces by hand.
+If you are growing smaller glasses such as the Ophiopogon ‘Black Dragon’ you might be able to simply tear apart the pieces (carefully) by hand.

 Helpful Tips:

-During this process, you want to keep your divisions as big as possible and you want to pot them or plant them back into your garden immediately.
+During the process of dividing your grasses, you want to keep your divisions as big as possible and you want to pot them up or plant them back into your garden immediately.

-You can also plant them into pots, we recommend using a soil-based potting compost such as Johnn Innes potting compost.
+You can also plant them into pots, we recommend using soil-based potting compost, for example, John Innes potting compost.